 Baron Bigod is handmade in small batches very early in the morning with raw milk still warm from the cows.
 Mould cultures are added and the curds are hand-ladled into large moulds.
 The cheese is salted by hand every day and aged for up to eight weeks in a cave-like environment.

-The result is now highly regarded and was served to Prince Harry in a croissant with bacon on the morning of his wedding.
+The result is now highly regarded and it is regularly featured in 'Best British Cheese' lists in national newspapers.
+It was even served to Prince Harry in a croissant with bacon on the morning of his wedding.
 We think it is superb melted in a cheese toasty too, especially with chilli jam.
 It is also perfect for any cheeseboard.

 Pair Baron Bigod with Prosecco - the bubbles provide a nice crisp contrast on the palate.
 The fruity nature of Prosecco also enhances the delicate fruit aromas in the cheese as well as its rich creaminess.
 Other sparkling wines, including Champagne, also work well